Safety in Morocco

 Morocco is perfect for year round travel thanks to its wide variety of temperatures.
 The climate ranges from the snow- capped mountains to the Sahara desert.
 Daily sunshine hours range from 6 in the winter in the North to 13 hours in the desert.
 The north coast has a Mediterranean style climate being generally hot and sunny in the summer months.
 The hot temperatures cool extensively in the breeze of the Atlantic coast and the climate grows drier and hotter as you move south.

-While the cities can get very hot in the height of summer, the right accommodation, an afternoon nap and an air conditioned car will make it manageable.
-Day trips to the cooler coast and mountains are easily accessible.
-The desert can be enjoyed all year although July and August may be too hot for some.
+Whilst the cities can get very hot in the height of summer months, (July & August) with temperatures reaching in excess of 40 degrees, the right accommodation, an afternoon nap and an air-conditioned car will make it manageable.
+We will discuss with you how to design a trip that incorporates the cooler coast and mountains which are easily accessible.
+The desert can be enjoyed all year although July and August will be too hot for many.
 In the winter in the dunes and the gorges, you will enjoy cloudless, blue skies although the nights will be cold, sometimes very cold.
+The mountains can experience heavy snowfall in December, January and early February whilst the cities can see pleasant temperatures of 25degrees by day and 5 degrees by night.

 In Morocco, people greet each other by touching their heart and saying “Salam Aleikum” which means “peace be with you.”